Satellite conjunction analysis and the false confidence theorem: Epistemic Probability of Collision

 \subsection{False Confidence}

 The final clue indicating the inappropriateness of probability dilution is the fact that, for a fixed $S/R$ ratio, there is a maximum computable epistemic probability of collision.
-Whether or not the two satellites are on a collision course, no matter what results are obtained, the analyst will have a minimum confidence that the satellites will not collide.
+Whether or not the two satellites are on a collision course, no matter what the data indicate, the analyst will have a minimum confidence that the two satellites will not collide.
 That minimum confidence is determined purely by the data quality.

 For all $S/R$, the maximum collision probability is obtained when $D/R = 0$; that is, when the best estimate of the two satellite paths indicates that they are on a collision course.
 Therefore, the curve for $D/R = 0$ in Figure~\ref{fig:CollisionProbability} yields the maximum computable probability of collision as a function of $S/R$.
-For example, if the uncertainty in the distance between two satellites at closest approach is ten times the combined size of the two satellites, the analyst will always compute at least a $99.5\%$ confidence that the satellites are safe, even if, in reality, they are not.
+For example, if the uncertainty in the distance between two satellites at closest approach is ten times the combined size of the two satellites, the analyst will {\em always} compute at least a $99.5\%$ confidence that the satellites are safe, even if, in reality, they are not.

 A relative uncertainty of ten may sound high, but it may help the reader to keep in mind the magnitude of the trajectories being estimated, relative to the size of the objects on those trajectories.
 Satellite trajectories are measured in thousands of kilometers; satellites are measured in meters.
 Trajectory uncertainties in conjunction analysis are usually measured in hundreds of meters \cite{sabol2010linearized}.
 For conjunction analysis done more than a week in advance, those uncertainties can grow to kilometers \cite{ghrist2012impact}.
 As a consequence, $S/R$ ratios greater than ten are the rule, not the exception.
 Under those circumstances, even if two satellites are on a collision course, because of probability dilution, the epistemic probability of collision is guaranteed to be small.